cobuildlab/project-qa-docs/README.md

 The Project Management team: Project Manager and Product Manager or QA, must ensure that the full scope of the project is shared with the whole team for be revised, and a Planning meeting must be set to define dated Milestones for the project.

-### 9. Communicate Milestones in Github Project Kanban and Milestones Document
+### 9. Communicate Milestones in GitHub Project Kanban and Milestones Document

 Once the requirements have been reviewed, and the Milestones have being agreed, the Project Manager must ensure that all members and stakeholders have access to the Milestones document by placing the document in the main Project Dashboard.

 **PROJECT DASHBOARD:** [https://docs.google.com/spreadsheets/d/1RwSRlAVYLjrnWtUuE0AKxEwYcAH-Vtsn3f8g1-tizzI/edit#gid=0](https://docs.google.com/spreadsheets/d/1RwSRlAVYLjrnWtUuE0AKxEwYcAH-Vtsn3f8g1-tizzI/edit#gid=0)
 **8base's PROJECT DASHBOARD:** [https://docs.google.com/spreadsheets/d/1G8ybAmRXWhPNDDYKhZXH5FPUZRB-59rS7Vd2lkLxYGw/edit#gid=0](https://docs.google.com/spreadsheets/d/1G8ybAmRXWhPNDDYKhZXH5FPUZRB-59rS7Vd2lkLxYGw/edit#gid=0)

-### 10. Provide access to the team members to the Github repositiories, Project Folder and any other external assets (Invision, XD, Auth0, AWS, Buddy works, etc)
+### 10. Provide access to the team members to the GitHub repositories, Project Folder and any other external assets (Invision, XD, Auth0, AWS, Buddy works, etc)

 Ensure all team members have access to all the Project assets.